Efficient Separation of RLT Cuts for Implicit and Explicit Bilinear Terms: Introduction

-We focus on RLT for bilinear products, which is of particular interest due to the numerous applications whose models involve nonconvex quadratic nonlinearities~\cite{adams1993mixed,frank2012optimal,frank2012optimal2,misener2009advances,buchheim2010exact,castillo2005optimization}.
+We focus on RLT for bilinear \firstrevision{terms}, which is of particular interest due to the numerous applications whose models involve nonconvex quadratic nonlinearities~\cite{adams1993mixed,frank2012optimal,frank2012optimal2,misener2009advances,buchheim2010exact,castillo2005optimization}.
 Even in the bilinear case, large numbers of factors to be multiplied and of RLT cuts that are generated as a result remain an issue that can lead to considerable slowdowns, both due to the cost of cut separation and the large sizes of resulting LP relaxations.

 The first contribution of this paper is a new approach to applying RLT to MILPs.
 Unlike the approaches that only introduce multilinear relations via multiplication~\cite{sherali1990hierarchy,sherali1994hierarchy}, this approach detects and enforces bilinear relations that are already implicitly present in the model.
 A bilinear product relation where one multiplier is a binary variable and the other multiplier is a variable with finite bounds can be equivalently written as two linear constraints.
 We identify such pairs of linear constraints that implicitly encode a bilinear product relation, then utilize this relation in the generation of RLT cuts.
+We present two strategies for filtering implicit product relations and compare these strategies experimentally.

-The second contribution of this paper addresses the major bottleneck for applying RLT successfully in practice, which stems from prohibitive costs of separating RLT cuts, by proposing an efficient separation algorithm.
+The second contribution of this paper addresses the major bottleneck for applying RLT successfully in practice, which stems from the prohibitive cost of separating all RLT cuts, by proposing an efficient separation algorithm.
 This algorithm considers the signs of bilinear relation violations in a current LP relaxation solution and the signs of coefficients in linear constraints in order to ignore combinations of factors that will not produce a violated inequality.
 Furthermore, we propose a technique which projects the linear constraints onto a reduced space and constructs RLT cuts based on the resulting much smaller system.
+Depending on the implementation, this projection may have an added effect of filtering cuts.